mcthomas/TRACE/README.md

 - Various Views
 - These can be done with XCTests as well - Xcode has a UI testing platform built-in

 The goal here is to ensure that all the basic parts work on their own and do what we expect them to do.
-This is often the most straightforward step in the testing process but strong coverage is critical to avoiding certain issues down the line
+This is often the most straightforward step in the testing process, but strong coverage is critical to avoiding various issues down the line.

 These tests will be carried out using Xcode’s built-in testing library for Swift, XCTests.